PirxDevs/kvm-pbs/README.md

 Backups will include all virtual disks based on LVM volumes (thick or thin) and QCOW2 image files.
 If the machine is running, LVM/QCOW2 snapshots will be used to ensure the disks are in a consistent state.
 To accomplish this, all file system operations inside the VM must be temporarily paused.
 For this reason, only machines with a running QEMU Guest Agent can be backed up while running.

 To run the backup, simply run the script, or preferrably, add it to the cron job.
+You can first run it with the -d option for a dry run to see what will be done.

 ## pbs2kvm